Unboxed-Software/solana-course/content/token22-metadata.md

 5. Initialize the mint.
 6. Initialize the metadata in the mint account
 7. Add any additional custom fields if needed
+  -->
 First, the `mint` will be a Keypair, usually given from `Keypair.generate()`.
-Then we have to decide what metadata we want to include, and then calculate the total size and cost.
+Then, we must decide what metadata to include and calculate the total size and cost.

-A mint account's needed size with the metadata and metadata-pointer extensions incorporate the following:
+A mint account's size with the metadata and metadata-pointer extensions incorporate the following:

-1. the basic metadata felids: name, symbol, and uri.
+1. the basic metadata felids: name, symbol, and URI.
 2. the additional custom fields we want to store as a metadata.
 3. the update authority that can change the metadata in the future.
-4. the `LENGTH_SIZE` and `TYPE_SIZE` which are constants coming from the `@solana/spl-token` library, the way solana stores the data in the account is by having some additional bytes at the beginning of the account to store the length of the data, and the type of the data, this will make it easier to parse the data in the future, so we will have to allocate enough space for those and pay for them, they are also very small, so not a big deal.
+4. the `LENGTH_SIZE` and `TYPE_SIZE` constants from the `@solana/spl-token` library.
-5. the metadata pointer data:
+5. the metadata pointer data (this will be the mint's address and is done for consistency)
-  - yes even though we are using the metadata extension, we still have to use the metadata pointer extension on the mint, but in this case the pointer will hold the mint address itself, this will ensure consistency, so we will have to store the metadata pointer data as well, which are:
-    1. the metadata account address.
-    2. the authority that can change the metadata pointer in the future.

-To determine all of this programmatically we use the `getMintLen` and `pack` functions from the `@solana/spl-token` library:
+To determine all of this programmatically, we use the `getMintLen` and `pack` functions from the `@solana/spl-token` library:

 ```ts